-CONTACT: Craig Morin P.E., Director, Division of Sanitation Facilities Construction; (218) 444-0504.
-Email: craig.morin@ihs.gov
+CONTACT: Scott Snell, P.E.
+Director, Division of Sanitation Facilities Construction, (218) 444-0502 Email: Scott.Snell@ihs.gov

-ENVIRONMENTAL HEALTH SUPPORT ACCOUNT (EHSA) DIVISION OF ENVIRONMENTAL HEALTH SERVICES (DEHS) Line 320, 326, 326a, & 326b
+ENVIRONMENTAL HEALTH SUPPORT ACCOUNT (EHSA) DIVISION OF ENVIRONMENTAL HEALTH SERVICES (DEHS)

-PURPOSE: The DEHS is dedicated, through shared decision-making, to enhancing the health and quality of life of tribal communities to the highest possible level by eliminating environmentally related disease and injury.
+Line 320, 326, 326a, & 326b

-Using evidence-based strategies and best practices, the DEHS prioritizes and implements a comprehensive environmental health program for American Indian/Alaska Native families and communities and to IHS facilities.
-The purpose of these preventive services is to identify environmental risk factors and provide technical assistance in their correction/mitigation.
-The program provides services in three broad categories: 1) general environmental health, 2) institutional environmental health, and, 3) community injury prevention.
+PURPOSE: The DEHS team is dedicated to enhancing the health and quality of life of Tribal communities to the highest possible level by eliminating environmentally related disease and injury.
+Through shared decision-making, using evidence-based strategies and best practices, the DEHS prioritizes and implements a comprehensive environmental health program in order to best serve Tribal communities, members and IHS facilities.
+The purpose of these services is to identify risk factors and provide technical assistance to prevent adverse health outcomes and to aid in their correction/mitigation.
+The program provides services in three broad categories: 1) general environmental health, 2) institutional environmental health and, 3) community injury prevention.
+In addition to these categories, the DEHS also strives to focus on the five identified environmental health areas that serve as the DEHS national priorities: